The Z.TEST Function is categorized under Excel Statistical functions. It will calculate the one-tailed P-value of a Z-test.

 We get the result below:

-For calculating the two-tailed probability-value of a z-test for the above data with a hypothesized population mean of 4, we will use the following formula:
+For calculating the two-tailed probability-value of a z test Excel for the above data with a hypothesized population mean of 4, we will use the following formula:

 We get the result below:

-- #NUM! error – Occurs when the sigma argument provided is equal to zero.
+#NUM! error – This error occurs when the sigma argument provided is equal to zero.

 Free Excel Course